MikroElektronika/mikrosdk_click_v2/clicks/force3/DETAILS.md

 ## Examples Description

-> This application demonstrates the use of Force 3 click board.
+> This application demonstrates the use of Force 3 Click board.

 **The demo application is composed of two sections :**